thousand-oaks-perl-mongers/shuffle-deck/README.md

 You will need to do the following so we can test your shuffle!

 1. Create a new directory with your "team name".
 You can choose what you like.
+Also create a 'Mongers' directory in that folder. e.g:

+    mkdir -p myteam/Mongers

-2. Create a perl module in that folder, named appropriately and with the right package name. e.g.  'myteam' folder, MyTeam.pm file, 'package MyTeam;' in the file.
+2. Create a perl module in the Mongers folder folder named Shuffle. e.g:

+    vim myteam/Mongers/Shuffle.pm

+    # make sure to add 'package Mongers::Shuffle;' at the top of the file!

 3. Create a subroutine named 'shuffle'.
 This subroutine will receive an unshuffled deck of cards.
 It should shuffle the deck and return it.